scidesign/designbook/docs/index.md

 biblio-style: apalike
 link-citations: true
 github-repo: scidesign/designbook
-description: "An Introduction to Design, Causal Inference ,and Analysis Using R"
+description: "An Introduction to Design, Causal Inference,and Analysis Using R"
 ---

 # Preface